Yacht Charter planning during the Coronavirus pandemic

 Thailand - Key Charter areas of Thailand including Phuket are now open for sailing.
 The country is in a progressive opening process.
 Many operators will reopen October 1st in time for the Holiday season.
 Contact us for complete information if you plan to charter to Thailand so that we can arrange the best boat and itinerary for you!

-French Polynesia/Tahiti - Tahiti will reopen its borders on July 15th to international travelers.
-Flights from at least 9 airlines, including Air France, Air Tahiti, and United will recommence.
-You will need a negative COVID-19 Test 72 hours prior to flying.
-You will also be required to have proof of international travel insurance, which you can often get for free by using premium credit cards.
+French Polynesia/Tahiti - Tahiti reopened its borders on July 15th to international travelers.
+Flights from at least 9 airlines, including Air France, Air Tahiti, and United are recommencing.
+You will need proof of a negative Covid-19 test carried out within three days prior to your departure and will need to self-test 4 days after arrival in The Islands of Tahiti.

 Many important industry events, such as MIPIM and the Monaco Grand Prix, have been moved to 2021.
 We are already seeing an increase in demand and scramble for the prime yachts and marina berths for these events.